ZhanYang-nwpu/RSVG-pytorch/README.md

 - torchvision

 ## Download Data
 Download our constructed RSVGD dataset files.
-We build the first large-scale dataset for RSVG, termed RSVGD, which can be downloaded from [here](https://drive.google.com/drive/folders/1hTqtYsC6B-m4ED2ewx5oKuYZV13EoJp_?usp=sharing).
+We build the first large-scale dataset for RSVG, termed RSVGD, which can be downloaded from our [Google Drive](https://drive.google.com/drive/folders/1hTqtYsC6B-m4ED2ewx5oKuYZV13EoJp_?usp=sharing).
 The download link is available below:
     ```
     https://drive.google.com/drive/folders/1hTqtYsC6B-m4ED2ewx5oKuYZV13EoJp_?usp=sharing
     ```
 .

 We expect the directory structure to be the following:
     ```
-    git
+    6666
     ```